koudyk/narps_meta/README.md

 # narps_meta
-Meta-analysis of the NARPS dataset.

-Kendra Oudyk\
-NEUR608 Neuroimaging Data Science\
-McGill University\
-Drs.
-Boris Bernhardt and Bratislav Misic, instructors\
-2019-10-28\
+Meta-analysis of the group-level statistical maps from the analysis teams involved in the NARPS project.
+This project is for a cours in Neuroimaging Data Science at McGill University (NEUR608, taught by Drs.
+Boris Bernhardt and Bratislav Misic)

 To re-run these analyses, (*note that this won't work until the data is released publically.*)
 1. Download the dataset and move it to this directory: `./data_narps/`